Do I have to make a minimum grade in order to receive credit for my courses and progress in the program?

 Do I have to be a registered radiographer to enter the program?

-Yes; all students are required to be registered radiographers, ARRT(R).
+Yes.
+All students are required to be registered radiographers, ARRT(R).
 However, many applicants to the program anticipate completing their radiologic sciences program in May and beginning the NMT program in June.
-In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an accredited radiologic technology/sciences program and that you successfully achieve certification by the ARRT(R) prior to the end of the summer NMT semester.
+In this case, you may be accepted into the program with the provision that you provide proof of successful graduation from an accredited radiologic technology/sciences program and that you successfully achieve ARRT(R) certification by prior to the end of the NMT summer semester.

 All students must have completed the prerequisite courses prior to enrollment into the program.